MEET THE DOCTOrs

 Dr. Saadi has 20 years of experience in orthopedics since 1999.
 While in practice, he has focused much of his on the utilization of state of the art technology to develop techniques using computer assistance and robotics to more accurately align and position joint replacement implants through minimally invasive exposures.
 This includes total and partial knee resurfacing, total hip replacement, and total and reverse shoulder replacement.
 He has been part of a design team for seven years culminating in the development and recent FDA approval of the first 3D planning and live comprehensive total shoulder computer navigation system in the world.

 In addition, his practice offers implantation of completely customized patient- specific knee replacements made using additive manufacturing technology - commonly known as 3D printing".
 He also uses computer assisted surgery technology for increased accuracy, efficiency, and safety in spinal operations to help minimize surgical exposure to trauma and improve recovery.
-Je takes pride in helping patient choose among all of these technologically advanced options for knee, hip, shoulder, and spine problems to assists them in best addressing their condition.
-Dr. Saadi is board certified by the American Board of Orthopedic Surgeons and is a Fellow of the American Academy of Orthopedic Surgeons.
+He takes pride in helping patient choose among all of these technologically advanced options for knee, hip, shoulder, and spine problems to assists them in best addressing their condition.
+Dr. Saadi is a Fellow of the American Academy of Orthopaedic Surgeons.

 SCOTT C. KUTZ, MD